davidnach/CoolMathInCode/README.md

 # euclidean algorithm

 Just by looking at the code for this, it might not be too obvious what's going on here.
 It's finding the greatest common divisor between two numbers a and b.
-Here's an of the algorithm
+Here's an explanation of the algorithm

 (assuming a > b)
 1. we set r = a % b.